 Need a long-term virtual team activity?
 Put together a list of challenges that your team members can complete remotely, such as completing exercises to relieve eye strain or trying a new recipe.
 Turn that list into bingo cards, and give a prize to whoever can get a bingo or blackout first.

-Whether you’re working on your next big project or creating a funny team diagram, Lucidchart will keep your office connected.
+Whether you’re working on your next big project or creating a fun, virtual team building game, Lucidchart and Lucidspark will help keep your office connected.